 3.2 Capital risk management

-The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders, gain benefits for partners and maintain an optimal capital structure.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern.
+Cash and cash equivalents are set to allow for financing activities in the short and medium term.